-The short answer is that your extension only really matters is if you have a country code specific domain name but you want your website to have a world wide appeal.
-If this site was say a .ca (Canada) instead of .com it would be much more difficult to rank for US searches.
+The short answer is that your extension only matters is if you have a country code specific domain name but you want your website to have a world wide appeal.
+If your site was say a .ca (Canada) instead of .com it would be much more difficult to rank for US searches but easier for searches in Canada.

 Yet there are still people out there who worry what the “best” extension is because they read something about .co somewhere and want to make the right decision from the start.
 These are the kind of people who worry for no reason.